OS-RSPS/blog/_posts/10-21-23-patch-notes-spells-skilling-improvements-and-more/10-21-23-patch-notes-spells-skilling-improvements-and-more.md

 - Fixed a bug causing blighted vengeance sacks to not function correctly.
 - Fixed the 'Cook 100 Lobsters' task only requiring 50 lobsters to be completed, rather than 100.
 - Fixed a typo in the Brimstone key's drop description.
-- Fixed a bug causing Teleblock effects to be cleared when existing from an instanced Wilderness area to the non-instanced Wilderness.
+- Fixed a bug causing Teleblock effects to be cleared when exiting from an instanced Wilderness area to the non-instanced Wilderness.

 <div class="spacer-medium"></div>
 <div class="changes-body">